 The following NACA Qualification criteria provide a general idea of the criteria our NACA Counselors and Mortgage Specialists use to determine your eligibility for NACA's extraordinary mortgage product.
-NACA reserves the right to require additional documentation, information, or waive requirements at NACA's discretion.
+Participating Lenders have been attracted to the NACA program due to its comprehensive and innovative process for qualifying Members.
+NACA reserves the right to change the qualification criteria, require additional documentation, information, or waive requirements at NACA's discretion.

 The goal of NACA's comprehensive counseling is to help you attain NACA Qualification and improve your financial management.
+In the Member Portal you can access your Action Plan with the Action Items to address outstanding information and documents you must complete or keep updated to become NACA Qualified after each counseling session.
+It is crucial that you take personal initiative and accurately complete the items as quickly as possible.
 NACA Qualification is a required process that essentially pre-approves you for the NACA Mortgage and likely other mortgage products.